bytedance/neurst/examples/speech_transformer/gigaspeech/README.md

 The training and evaluation procedures are the same as those of [AugmentedLibrispeech](/examples/speech_to_text/augmented_librispeech/README.md).

 Specifically, if you are training the XL subset, please use the `speech_transformer_l` model.
-Also, please use the default parameters in `asr_training_args.yml` if possible, especially the `batch_size`.
+Also, please use the default arguments in `asr_training_args.yml` if possible, especially the `batch_size`.
 If you train with a much lower `batch_size`, e.g. 20,000, the training procedure cannot converge.